SazidAhmed/SazidAhmed/README.md

-### Hi, I'm Sazid Ahmed ! 👋
+### Sazid Ahmed ! 👋

-Here are some ideas to get you started:
+I'm a Full-Stack App Developer.
+Love to work on PHP, Python & JavaScript.
+Like to acquire knowledge to improve my skills and competency.
+Let's make something special.

 - 🔭 I’m currently working on ...
 Business Operating System
 - 🌱 I’m currently learning ...
 Angular, React and Tailwind